micmejia/bible-dump/NKJV/Proverbs/Prov 23.md

 Your eyes will see strange things, And your heart will utter perverse things.

 ###### 34
-Yes, you will be like one who lies down in the [^h]midst of the sea, Or like one who lies at the top of the mast, _saying:_
+Yes, you will be like one who lies down in the midst of the sea, Or like one who lies at the top of the mast, _saying:_

 ###### 35
 "They have struck me, _but_ I was not hurt; They have beaten me, but I did not feel _it._ When shall I awake, that I may seek another _drink?_"